RyanLisse/go-crypto-bot-clean/memory-bank/activeContext.md

    - ✅ Added comprehensive documentation with usage examples

 ## Progress Status
+- Connected API endpoints to business logic with a service layer
+- Created service connectors for backtest, strategy, auth, and user management
+- Implemented proper error handling and validation in the service layer
+- Added conversion between API models and business logic models
+- Created a clean separation between API handlers and business logic
 - Completed comprehensive specifications for advanced trading strategies and risk management
 - Designed concrete strategy implementations with detailed logic and parameters
 - Specified formulas and algorithms for position sizing and risk metrics